WinPlay02/GitCraft/readme.md

                                as a fallback.
 Possible values are: mojmap, fabric_intermediary, yarn, mojmap_parchment -h, --help                 Displays this help screen
+      --manifest-source=<mapping>
+                             Specifies the manifest source used to fetch the available versions, the mapping to semantic
+                               versions and the dependencies between versions.
+                               The Minecraft Launcher Meta (from Mojang) is selected by default.
+Possible values are:
+                               mojang_minecraft_launcher, skyrising
       --mappings=<mapping>   Specifies the mappings used to decompile the source tree.
 Mojmaps are selected by default.
                                Possible values are: mojmap,